mathib/ld-r/README.md

 `./install`

-5) Make sure a Stardog triplestore is running on localhost:5820, but with security turned off (otherwiser LD-R will not be able to access the database)
+5) Make sure a Stardog triplestore is running on localhost:5820, but with security turned off (otherwiser LD-R will not be able to access the database):

 `stardog-admin.bat server start --disable-security`

-6) Create a new Stardog database with the name 'demo-buildingTopology' and add the [BOT](https://raw.githubusercontent.com/w3c-lbd-cg/bot/master/bot.ttl) (and optionally the PRODUCT) ontology in a named graph of this database:
+6) Create a new Stardog database with the name 'demo-buildingTopology' and add the [BOT](https://raw.githubusercontent.com/w3c-lbd-cg/bot/master/bot.ttl) (and optionally the [PRODUCT]()) ontology in a named graph of this database.
+**Note**: the BOT ontology has changed recently at LDAC2018 and some classes/relations are renamed/changed.
+This app assumes the original BOT version of fall 2017 (after LDAC2017).
+This version is available in this repo: `Linked Building Data ontologies/bot_v0.2.0_20171027.ttl`

 `stardog-admin db create -n demo-buildingTopology`

-`stardog data add --named-graph https://w3id.org/myNamedGraph/bot demo-buildingTopology bot.ttl`
+`stardog data add --named-graph https://w3id.org/myNamedGraph/bot demo-buildingTopology bot_v0.2.0_20171027.ttl`

 7) Start the LD-R application